How to Get the Best Price on a New Car

 We recommend getting bids from at least five dealers.

-Explain to the fleet or sales managers that in the next few weeks you will buy a car (or place an order for it), that you are contacting multiple dealers and asking them to bid on the car, and that you will buy from the dealer that offers the lowest total price for it, including all required fees.
-Tell each that it has only one opportunity to bid for your business.
+Explain to the fleet or sales managers that in the next few weeks you will buy a car (or place an order for it), that you are contacting multiple dealers and asking them for bids, and that you will buy from the dealer offering the lowest total price, including all required fees.
+Tell each that it has only one opportunity to bid.

 Ask each dealer to provide its price as an amount above or below MSRP.
-By asking for pricing relative to MSRP you can easily compare the bids you collect: If one dealer bids $500 above MSRP and a second bids $500 below MSRP, you’ll know the second bid is $1,000 lower than the first.
-And with this approach, since all dealers are pricing options at MSRP, you don’t have to decide on all the bells and whistles (Sunroof!
+By asking for pricing relative to MSRP, you can easily compare the bids you collect: If one dealer bids $500 above MSRP and a second bids $500 below MSRP, you’ll know the second bid is $1,000 lower than the first.
+Since all dealers are pricing options at MSRP, you don’t have to decide on all the bells and whistles (Sunroof!
 Heated seats!) until later.

 3. Get costs for any freight and advertising fees.

-Find out if each dealer’s quote includes freight and advertising association fees.
-Freight charges always appear on invoices.
-Not all carmakers and dealers charge ad fees, and if there is an ad fee it might be baked into the overall asking price.
-Asking in advance about these fees might mean avoiding a surprise later on.
+To avoid surprises later on, find out if each dealer’s quote includes freight and advertising association fees.
+Freight charges are usually listed on vehicles’ window stickers.
+Not all carmakers and dealers charge ad fees; when they do, they’re usually baked into the overall asking price.

 4. Ask about other required fees.